Language/Sprog:

 Respiratory/skin sensitization

-Self-heating substances or mixtures
+Self-heating substances and mixtures

-Self-reactive substances or mixtures/Organic peroxides
+Self-reactive substances and mixtures/Organic peroxides

 Serious eye damage/eye irritation